liferay/liferay-docs/userGuide/en/chapters/04-document-management.markdown

 *Downloading and Installing Apps* section of the *Leveraging the Liferay Marketplace* chapter of this document for more information.

-2. Add the Documents and Media portlet to a page, if you haven't already done so already.
+2. Add the Documents and Media portlet to a page, if you haven't done so already.

 3. In the Documents and Media portlet click *Add Repository* and enter the